-Tips from the Trade: How to Get Perfect Grout Lines for Wood-Look Tile FlooringMay 23, 2017
+How To Get Perfect Grout Lines For Wood-Look Tile FlooringMay 23, 2017

 You’ve chosen the perfect wood-look tile for your home remodeling project – not an easy decision, since there are so many great options!
 But even the most beautiful wood-look tile can be ruined with improper installation and grout lines.
 Don’t let this happen to you!
 Avoid this disaster by following our tips to get perfect and professional grout lines.

 For a truly professional tile job, the floor should be perfectly flat – or as close to flat as possible.
 A feather-finish floor-flattening product can be applied to fill the low spots, making careful use of a leveling tool.
 Next, measure and mark the area where your tiles will be.
 Check to see if the walls are square, because this could interfere with your tile layout.

 Wood grain porcelain tile can be placed more closely together than many other types of flooring, due to their uniform size.
 It’s possible to use grout lines as thin as 1/16”.
 However, the industry standard of 1/8” usually works best.
 Since your grout lines will be visible, it’s important to choose the right grout color.
 Most homeowners prefer grout lines that blend in with their wood look tile, rather than contrasting.

 To do this, use a neutral color that resembles the plank porcelain tile.
 Using a slightly lighter shade can also work well, depending on the end result you prefer.
 Keep in mind that grout may darken over time.
 Also, keep in mind that sanded grout is more durable, but if you use a 1/16” space between your tile flooring, you must use unsanded grout.

 Before you apply the first dab of mortar, or make your first cut, make sure you know your tile layout.
 With plank tiles, it’s important to plan your offset pattern – that is, where one tile ends and another begins, relative to adjacent rows.